 .

-In general, we can only return a single value directly.
-But we can return a grouping of several (for example, structs or classes).
+In general, we can only return one value directly.
+But we can return a grouping of several (for example, structures or classes).

 If you want to learn more about function returns